gurrenm3/BTD-Mod-Helper/SourceGenerators/README.md

 Source generators for [BTD6 Mod Helper](https://github.com/doombubbles/BTD-Mod-Helper) mods.

+## `ModResources`

 Auto-generates a strongly-typed `ModResources` class so you can reference your embedded resources by name without typos and without writing string literals.

-## What it generates

 For every `EmbeddedResource` in your mod project with a known extension, a `static readonly` field is emitted on the `ModResources` class: